C-SELLERS/Disassembler/README.txt

     add mask 6

 addressing:
-	MXn
 	XnM
-	Displacement - fetch next word
     RegisterList

 Main:
-	lea address into A7 at beginning of program add functionality for fetching next word?
+	lea address into A7 at beginning of program?

 TEST ALL THE THINGS